Error Handling

 2. std::expected (tl::expected)

-It turns out that using the C++ exceptions (and the RTTI) were not the better design choice as LIEF (as a library) can be used in -fno-exceptions context.
-This is why we are slowly moving to the second mechanism which is based on the ResultOrError idiom.
-We can find this kind idiom in LLVM with llvm::ErrorOr, in Rust with std::result.
-LIEF is using a std::expected-like to handle errors.
-Since this interface is only available in C++23, we rely on TartanLlama/expected which provides this interface for C++11/C++17.
+It turns out that using C++ exceptions (and RTTI) was not the best design choice, as LIEF, as a library, can be used in a -fno-exceptions context.
+Consequently, we moved to a mechanism based on the ResultOrError idiom.
+This idiom is similar to those found in LLVM with llvm::ErrorOr and in Rust with std::result.
+LIEF uses a std::expected-like interface to handle errors.
+Since this interface is only available in C++23, we rely on TartanLlama/expected, which provides this interface for C++11/C++17.

-Basically, LIEF functions that use this idiom return a LIEF::result which wraps the effective result or an error.
+Functions using this idiom return a LIEF::result, which wraps either the successful result or an error.

 The user can process this result as follows: